 Index trading is a popular, easy way to invest in a group of businesses, or a representative sample of a country’s largest companies, without being forced to invest in individual companies.

 For forex traders, index trading is an attractive alternative to directly investing in a specific country’s stock market.
-Typically, these indices are designed to offer a reflection of a given country’s economic strength.
+Typically, indices are designed to offer a reflection of a given country’s economic strength.
 But these indices can also serve as a high-performing collection of select holdings from a single market, offering a more concentrated investment opportunity in a foreign country’s economy.

 Why Trade the US30?